gk100/monespace1/README.md

 # monespace
 E-Commerce Webapplication/ Website For Real Estate

-A Web application that will allow users with different user-roles to Buy, sell or rent properties available on website.
+A Web application that will allow users with different user-roles to Buy, Sell or Rent Properties available on website.